JAT-SANDEEP8117/UTG_AI/README.md

 # 🎓 UTG_AI — University Timetable Generator (AI-Powered)

-An intelligent, constraint-aware university timetable scheduling system powered by AI algorithms.
-Designed to automate and optimize the complex task of generating conflict-free academic schedules for universities.
+An intelligent, constraint-aware university timetable scheduling system powered by AI algorithms, designed to automate and optimize the generation of efficient, conflict-free academic schedules.

 ---